adamacosta/lfs/base/12-boot-system.md

 ### UEFI Booting

-Set the following to ensure support for EFI is enabled:
+Set the following to ensure support for EFI is enabled if you have a UEFI motherboard or are booting on a UEFI virtual device:

 ```
 Firmware Drivers --->